Newton optimization for the Multiconfiguration Self Consistent Field method at the basis set limit: closed-shell two-electron systems: Abstract

 \section{Abstract}

-The multiconfiguration self-consistent-field (MCSCF) method is revisited with the specific focus on the two electron systems for simplicity.
-A wave function is represented as a linear combination of Slater determinants.
-Both orbitals and coefficients of this configuration interaction expansion are optimized following the variational principle making use of the Newton optimization technique.
-It reduces the MCSCF problem to solving a particular differential Newton system, which can be discretized with multiwavelets and solved iteratively.
+The multiconfiguration self-consistent field (MCSCF) method is revisited with a specific focus on two-electron systems for simplicity.
+The wave function is represented as a linear combination of Slater determinants.
+Both the orbitals and the coefficients of this configuration interaction expansion are optimized according to the variational principle within the Lagrangian formalism, using a Newton optimization scheme.
+This reduces the MCSCF problem to solving a particular differential Newton system, which can be discretized with multiwavelets and solved iteratively.

-\keywords{ Schrödinger equation, energy optimization, MCSCF, multiwavelets. }
+\keywords{ Schrödinger equation, energy optimization, MCSCF, multiwavelets }